collinbashore/IBM-Data-Science-Professional-Certificate/10 - Capstone Project/README.md

 </p>

 ## Project Overview
-During the existing commercial space age, companies such as Blue Orgin and Starlink are wanting to make space travel more afforadable for everyone.
-Space X, compared to other companies, conducts the most expensive launches (62 million USD vs. 165 million USD).
+During the existing and ongoing commercial space age, companies such as Space X, Blue Origin, Virgin Galatic, and Starlink are wanting to make space travel more afforadable for everyone.
+Space X, compared to other companies, conduct the most inexpensive launches (62 million USD vs. 165 million USD).
 This is because Space X is able to recover rocket parts during Stage One landings.

-A space company, called Space Y, wants to compete with Space X to dtrain a machine learning model to predict successful Stage One recovery.
+A space startup company, called Space Y, wants to compete with Space X to train a machine learning model to predict successful Stage One recovery.
 If there appears to be a high amount of successful landings, Space Y could use the model to predict whether a launch will have successful Stage One landing before determining whether a launch should be made or not.

+## Goal
+Tasked as a Data Scientist in a space startup company, Space Y, to develop and train a machine learning model to determine whether a launch should be made depending if the rocket launchs had a successful Stage One outcome or not.

-### Project Tasks
+## Project Tasks
 - **Week 1:** [Data Collection, Web Scraping, and Data Wrangling](https://github.com/collinbashore/IBM-Data-Science-Professional-Certification/tree/main/10%20-%20Capstone%20Project/Week%201%20Data%20Cleaning%20-%20Webscraping%20-%20Data%20Wrangling)
     - Data Collection via Space X API
     - Data Collection vis Web Scraping